Nootropics or cognitive enhancers are substances that potentially improve executive functions such as concentration, memory, and attention span.

 Lion’s Mane Mushroom

-Lion’s mane is a mushroom with a rich history of use in alternative medicine.
+Lion’s mane mushroom is rich with history of use in alternative medicine.
 Lion’s mane mushrooms contain two compounds called hericenones and erinacines that have been found to stimulate the growth of brain cells.

 Human studies on lion’s mane are sparse.
 One human study found that regular supplementation with lion’s mane did improve cognitive function in older adults, but the effects disappeared once the supplementation stopped.